ShreyasJRao/festiva-planner/README.md

 Supports 24 major Indian cities with realistic cost multipliers.
 Mumbai and Delhi are 40-50% more expensive than tier-2 cities like Patna or Kanpur.

 ### RAG-powered AI Assistant
-After generating your plan, you can ask follow-up questions.
-The assistant searches the FAISS knowledge base and returns the most relevant answers — no hallucination, only knowledge-base-backed responses.
+After generating your plan, you can ask follow-up questions about dress codes, food, decorations, photography, venues, and more.
+The assistant uses two layers of intelligence:
+- **Out-of-scope detection** — if a question is unrelated to event planning, it politely redirects instead of returning irrelevant results
+- **Extended knowledge base** — covers dress codes, food menus, decoration ideas, photography tips, venue selection, and music recommendations
+- **Dual search** — searches both the original FAISS index and an extended knowledge base, returning the 3 most relevant answers

 ---